orbitdb-archive/orbit/README.md

 ## TODO

 ## Backlog
+- "New messages" notification broken on channels that have less than div.height messages
+- Add screenshots to the README and repo
+- Possibility to have multiple channels open at one time
+- Integrate with a running ipfs daemon (https://github.com/haadcode/anonymous-networks/issues/1)
 - Tab to finish the username when writing
 - "also if there is an ipfs daemon already running it fails pretty badly" (dignifiedquire)
   - Can't reproduce! (haadcode)